Children's physiotherapy helps restore, and improve movement and function when a child is affected by injury, illness or delayed development.

 - had surgery or will have surgery.

-Please note that we do not provide a paediatric intensive care unit.
+Please note that we do not provide a paediatric intensive care unit at Bupa Cromwell Hospital.
 However, any deteriorating child will be quickly assessed and stabilised by a Resident Medical Officer (RMO) trained in paediatric intensive care, supported by an on-call Paediatric Intensive Care Consultant, before being transferred to the most appropriate paediatric intensive care provider by the Children’s Acute Transport Service (CATS).

 “I had a great experience at the Cromwell Hospital; the staff were amazing, and is another level of professionalism compared to other hospitals I’ve stayed in.”